top of page

 BIOGRAPHY

 Working and living in Amsterdam it all came together.
-I realized I could use my ambition in filmmaking to help myself and others to be who they really are.
+I realized I could use my ambition in filmmaking to help myself and others to show their real selves.
 And help the people remember to be kind to each other and our planet.

 bottom of page